SuperBox64/BigNerdRanch-CodingChallenge/README.md

 # Big Nerd Ranch iOS Coding Challenge

+My indepth solution to this coding challenge.
+Original text below.

 Thanks for your interest in joining Big Nerd Ranch!
 This repository has a half- finished app in it.
 There are some bugs, there's missing functionality, and there's a lot of room for improvement.